A Non-Spherical Model for the Solar Coronal Magnetic Field: Results

 \subsection{Comparison with In-situ Magnetic Field Measurements}

-Our model can reproduce global coronal topology consistently with coronagraph observations and yield a larger amount of open magnetic flux.
+Our model reproduces global coronal topology consistently with coronagraph observations.
 We now assess the performance of the compared models by quantifying the extrapolated IMF and comparing it with in-situ spacecraft measurements.

 To model the IMF along a spacecraft’s trajectory from the NSPF models, we employ a two-step ballistic backmapping method.
 For a given observation time of PSP, a Parker spiral is constructed using the spacecraft’s position and the measured solar wind speed $v_{\mathrm{r, sw}}$.
 This Parker spiral connects PSP with the exit sphere, where the radial magnetic field $B_{\mathrm{r, ES}}$ is obtained from the model.
 For simplicity, we use ``$b$'' to denote the radial component of the IMF at PSP's position.
 The modeled radial component of IMF $b_{\mathrm{NSPF}}$ at PSP’s position is therefore